Michalbeblocinski/Michalbeblocinski/README.md

 **`Web Developer`**

-I am an ambitious computer science student with a passion for programming.
-I have a strong foundation in both functional and object-oriented programming, and I am currently focusing on web development with a keen interest in React.js.
-I have gained valuable commercial experience through freelance projects and working as a Junior Web Developer at Grafiduo.
-I enjoy working collaboratively and I am always willing to help others.
+I am an ambitious computer science student in my final semester with a passion for programming.
+I have a strong foundation in both functional and object-oriented programming.
 ---
 ### Languages and Tools